SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP_v4.md

     as the set of run parameters and indexing scheme used by the MiSeq for the run.
     The sample sheet is then transferred to the MiSeq via flash drive.

-2. The reagent cartridge is thawed in a water bath per the [MiSeq User Guide](http://supportres.illumina.com/documents/documentation/system_documentation/miseq/miseq-system-user-guide-15027617-l.pdf).
+2. The reagent cartridge is thawed in a water bath per the [MiSeq System Guide](https://support.illumina.com/content/dam/illumina-support/documents/documentation/system_documentation/miseq/miseq-system-guide-15027617-01.pdf).

 3. Unless otherwise specified, dilution and loading will follow the steps outlined in the document: [Preparing DNA Libraries for Sequencing on the MiSeq](http://supportres.illumina.com/documents/documentation/system_documentation/miseq/preparing-libraries-for-sequencing-on-miseq-15039740-d.pdf)